aredn/documentation/arednHow-toGuides/supernodes.rst

   - Your Supernode must **not** have tunnel links to any non-Supernode devices
   - Your Supernode must **not** have its *Mesh RF* interface ``enabled`` -- *Mesh RF* must be ``disabled`` as noted above

-The next step is to connect to another Supernode using a tunnel.
+Before proceeding, make sure all the previous steps have been completed successfully.
+Now you should be able to connect to another Supernode using a tunnel.
 The easiest way to do this is to ask another Supernode owner for a set of tunnel client credentials.
 Your node can use either a client or server tunnel link.
 Supernode tunnels use port ``5526`` rather than the usual tunnel port of ``5525``.
 Supernode owners can be identified from the `Supernode Network Map <https://arednmap.xojs.org>`_

 .. image:: _images/supernode-owners.png
    :alt: Supernode owners